Main page content

 - Grants to support institutional projects – In February 2017, the University of Texas System Board of Regents approved $10 million to be awarded to University of Texas academic universities in support of former Chancellor McRaven's Student Success Quantum Leap.
 Through a competitive process, five University of Texas institutions were awarded funding for six innovative, campus-based projects designed to enhance student success.
 All eight academic universities received funding for Graduation Help Desks.
 MORE

 - Professional Development – The UT System provides professional development opportunities to cohorts of faculty and academic and student affairs staff, to enhance institution-wide engagement with, and greater responsibility for student success.
 MORE

-- Predictive Analytics – Mining historical and current student and institutional data, the UT System Office of Institutional Research Analysis (formerly the Office of Strategic Initiatives) works with UT institutions to develop a variety of predictive analytic tools, designed to help greater numbers of students from across demographic groups to enroll, persist, and complete their educations, and with a focus on increasing financial well-being and academic and social belonging.
+- Predictive Analytics – Mining historical and current student and institutional data, the UT System Office of Institutional Research Analysis works with UT institutions to develop a variety of predictive analytic tools, designed to help greater numbers of students from across demographic groups to enroll, persist, and complete their educations, and with a focus on increasing financial well-being and academic and social belonging.

 UT Institution Initiatives

 Please consult campus websites for additional information on institution-specific initiatives focused on undergraduate student success.